NCAR/i-wrf/docs/Users_Guide/compute-platform/red-cloud.rst

   .. dropdown:: Log in to Red Cloud Horizon Interface

-    Once you are given a CAC account login information, you can log into the `Red Cloud Horizon web interface <https://redcloud2.cac.cornell.edu/>`_ .
+    Once you join a project with Red Cloud subscription, you can log into the `Red Cloud Horizon web interface <https://redcloud2.cac.cornell.edu/>`_ .
-    Note that you need to be on a project with a subscription to log in successfully.

   .. dropdown:: Create a Cloud Instance and Log In